aarushiramesh/Forecasting_Power/README.md

 # Forecasting_Power
 Developing and testing new machine learning models for forecasting Electricity demand to optimize and make our power grid more efficient.
+An ongoing project.

 A Data Science Project (EE461P) by Aarushi Ramesh, Anirudh Anasuri, Neeti Shah, Ryan Root